Exploring your Options

 Loyola students have two types of programs to choose from when going abroad for a semester or year:

 - Exchange: You study at one of our established partner universities, pay tuition at Loyola, and can use all of your tuition financial aid.
+You pay room and board in your host country.

 - Non-Loyola Study Abroad Programs: If you do not find a Loyola program that meets your needs, you can choose a study abroad program through another university or third-party provider and transfer the credit toward your degree.
 Your Loyola scholarships will not apply, but your federal aid will.
 You will need to get the program approved by CIE.